cliffordsnow/osm-welcome-us/README.md

 This was originally developed in Belgium and can be found in the GitHub repository https://github.com/osmbe/osm-welcome-belgium

+Now in the process of adding the State where the first edit occured

 This is a platform to coordinate welcoming new mappers in the United States.
 The source code is hackish, extremely ugly and doesn't seem to follow *any* design principle, but it works.
 Mostly.

 You can see a live instance for [United States](https://welcome.snowandsnow.us/).